devhawk/proposals/nep-19.md

 ### Method

-Method types have the following fields:
+Method types have the following properties:

 * `name`: a MemberName with the method's name and optional namespace
 * `range`: the range of NeoVM script addresses that is associated with this method.